-- 1) Conduct an upslope transect from the start point (194 m) to obtain an estimate of the amount of bottomfishing debris present above the fishing site. - 2) Identify the type of substrate above the break at the fishing site. - 3) Identify the biological community above the break at the fishing site.
+- 1) Conduct a complete slope transect from 350 m to 100 m through the fishing site to obtain an estimate of the amount of bottomfishing debris present. - 2) Identify the type of substrate present below, at, and above the site. - 3) Identify the biological community below, at and above the break at the fishing site.